TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 This will override the configured cache variable `DART_TESTING_TIMEOUT`_ (actually, the scaled value set as ``TimeOut`` in the file ``DartConfiguration.tcl``).
-However, this will **not** override the test timesouts set on individual tests on a test-by-test basis!
+However, this will **not** override the test time-outs set on individual tests on a test-by-test basis!

 **WARNING:** Do not try to use ``--timeout=<maxSeconds>`` or CTest will just ignore the argument!